 Therefore it’s time to consider one big idea for each one of your slides.
 Thus, if you have two ideas, then make two slides.
 Because your task is to make it simple for your audience to understand the flow and logic of your argument.
 That’s so much easier when you present ideas in turn.

 2. Visualise Everything.
 So, if your big ideas, concepts or explanations can be visualised, then do so.
 Create some images.
 Create icons.
 And create charts and graphics.
 Visualised ideas are so much easier to understand when you are sitting in the middle of row H of the conference hall.
 Because you want your audience to understand each of your points.

 3. Don’t Use Bullet Points.
 Yes, they are quick and easy to prepare.
 But they are really notes for a document reader.
 Not a watching and listening audience member.
 So, be resolute.
 Aim to stop writing bullet points when you prepare your next slide deck.

 5. Present as a Team.
 Presenting with fellow team members is worth a try.
 Some really successful presenters do it.
 It helps with the flow of a presentation and there’s the expectation of change within the running order.
-Your audience will react well to that.
+This Katarina Witt presentation did just that.
+And, of course, your audience will react equally.
 These team presentation tips should help.

 7. Be Passionate.
 Audiences appreciate logic and your status as an expert.
 But they also appreciate passion.
 You should be the most interested person in the room about your particular subject.
 If you aren’t…then your audience will know it.
 So, show your real interest and passion for your subject with your language, tone, amplitude and pace.
 Because when you are serious about a subject your audience will appreciate your message even more.